-Do Parrots Get Scared Of Storms?
+Do Parrots Get Scared of Storms?

-Scientific research suggests that birds can detect when storms and bad weather are coming.
+Research suggests that parrots can detect when storms and bad weather are coming.
 The Journal of Experimental Biology explains how birds alter their behavior based on ambient pressure changes.

 Do Parrots Get Scared of Thunder?

 Parrots sensitive to noise won’t like loud thunderclaps.
-More confident parrots are less likely to be fazed by the experience.
+More confident parrots with untroubled pasts (no owner abuse) are less likely to be fazed by the experience.

-During the monsoon season in places like Australia, rainy, stormy weather signifies that food will soon be in abundance.
-Warm, wet conditions provide the optimal ecosystem for plant growth, which parrots feed off.
+During the monsoon season in Australia, rainy, stormy weather signifies that food will soon be available.
+Warm, wet conditions provide the perfect ecosystem for plant growth, which parrots need to thrive.

-Consequently, thunder can be seen as a good thing for parrots because the weather it’s accompanied by provides parrots with the sustenance needed to survive.
+Consequently, thunder can be seen as a positive thing for parrots because the weather it accompanies provides parrots with the sustenance needed to survive and grow the species.

 Do Parrots Get Scared of Lightning?